maximwebb/cryptography/README.md

 extractStrings(str, n)
 ----------------------
-Takes every n-th letter in a string `str` and generates a new string, then takes every (n+1)-th string, and generates another stringsand so on.
+Takes every n-th letter in a string `str` and generates a new string, then takes every (n+1)-th string, and generates another string and so on.
 Returns all n strings as an array of strings.

 Example:
 ```javascript